Poleary6/NLP-on-Reviews-AirBnB/README.md

 Data was acquired from data.world:   https://data.world/bjblock/airbnb-chicago

-Due to the Text translation and processing requirements for this project, each member of our team created their own Jupyter Notebooks.
+Due to the individual approaches taken, and text translation and processing requirements for this project, each member of our team created their own Jupyter Notebooks:
-They are named as follows:

-Kahn:
+Kahn: Kahn_Final_Project.ipynb

 McFarland: mcfarland_finalProject.ipynb